Installation of Thermostat Roll up Motor System

 Wiring

-• Wire up the motors and accessories as picture.
+• Wire up the motors and accessories as image1.

 • If wire up inline fuse holders, please cut the spare cables of holder and hide in the box.
 (Connection: Right terminal of 24V output~ Holder ~ Either one of motor wire, seal them with insulated tape)